Police-involved car crash in King of Prussia

 It happened around 5:45 p.m.
 Thursday on Route 202 at Henderson Road.

-Police said a driver had a medical emergency, causing him to crash into the rear of an Upper Merion Police car.
+Police said a driver had a medical emergency, causing him to crash into the rear of an Upper Merion Police car that was stopped at a red light.

+The impact of the collision pushed the police car into another car and over the center median.
+The police car crossed both lanes of Route 202 Southbound before coming to a rest.

-Two people sustained non-life threatening injuries in the accident.
+Two people sustained non-life threatening injuries in the accident, they were transported to Paoli Hospital.

+The police officer was later taken to Einstein Hospital in East Norriton where he was evaluated, treated and released.

 The accident remains under investigation.